 - Criminal Record Check from your country of origin or country of staying (within the past 6-months)

-- Original TEFL/TESOL/TESL/CELTA Certificate (for major cities only including Suzhou, Beijing etc. if you do not have more than 2 years of teaching experience)
+- Original TEFL/TESOL/TESL/CELTA Certificate (if you do not have 2 years of teaching experience and if you are not an English major graduate)

 Steps to authenticate your diploma and police check